 the eight-hundredth anniversary of the foundation of the Mongolian Empire, in

-towards East, towards the conqueror's place of birth.
+The statue is turned towards East, the conqueror's birth place.
 It stands on a

 10-m high base that is surrounded by 36 columns representing the 36 kings of

 Mongolia who are direct lineage of Chinghis Khaan.